MatheusFerraro/MatheusFerraro/README.md

 🎓 Software Development student at NBCC (New Brunswick Community College)
 💻 Backend-focused developer passionate about clean, maintainable systems
 📌 Currently focused on C#, .NET, SQL Server, ADO.NET, Clean Architecture, and RESTful APIs
-🌎 Open to internship opportunities in backend or full stack development
+🌎 Open to internship opportunities in backend or full-stack development

 ---